HenrikBechmann/CivicTechTO-TorontoBudget/bettertaxonomy/README.md

 As mentioned above, the sheets themselves are available on google docs [here](https://docs.google.com/spreadsheets/d/1R5B_HMmDISyCfZcxS34sYY6iReGFbMCF1olzBJ7N9zU/edit?usp=sharing), and if anyone wants the source code for the automated table and chart generation, it's available here: [sourcecodecopyfeb24.gs](https://github.com/HenrikBechmann/CivicTechTO-TorontoBudget/blob/master/bettertaxonomy/sourcecodecopyfeb24.gs).

 The brief background section in the [report](https://drive.google.com/open?id=0B208oCU9D8Ouc0JvVERXVWVsRW8&authuser=0) explains my history and interest in this.

+Here's the breakdown of the [spreadsheet](https://docs.google.com/spreadsheets/d/1R5B_HMmDISyCfZcxS34sYY6iReGFbMCF1olzBJ7N9zU/edit#gid=931374146) tabs.
+Note that these sheets are all created by my automation code.
+Some of the titles could be improved.

+Consolidated Actual: (the one you used for the visualization I think): Nominal (actual) dollars, 2003 to 2015

+3 sections: base data, then rolled up to categories, then categories rolled up to domains.

+This is the basis for all other time series.

+Period Changes: first and last years compared.

+3 sections: actual (nominal dollars); constant (inflation adjusted) dollars; common (common size analysis) percents.
+See the qualifiers in the 'change' columns for selection.

+Each section with categories, then rolled up to domains.

+Actual Reference Charts: The most recent year only (obviously actual)

+categories, rolled up to domains.

+Actual Trend Charts: The time series, actual dollars

+categories, rolled up to domains

+[Actual Trend Charts Transposed: (internal use only)]

+Constant Trend Charts: The time series, in constant (inflation adjusted) dollars

+categories, rolled up to domains

+[Constant Trend Charts Transposed: (internal use only)]

+Common Trend Charts: Common size analysis, by year.

+categories, rolled up to domains

+[Common Trend Charts Transposed: (internal use only)]

+The rest of the tabs are for internal use -- the input data for the automated output (the above tabs).